High-Performance Computing

 Next generation sequencing techniques are generating unprecedented amounts of data which challenge concepts of data analyses and storage.

-The ZFMK houses several dedicated Linux high-performance computing (HPC) units to handle these challenges:
+The ZFMK houses several dedicated Linux high-performance computing (HPC) systems to handle these challenges:

 Contact person